-Caroline commissioned me to draw a portrait of her mums Tibetan Terrier HollIe who passed away at the age of 14.
-I was so excited to draw Hollie as I have my own Tibetan Terrier and feel I know the breed pretty well.
+Caroline commissioned me to draw a portrait of her mums Tibetan Terrier Hollie who passed away at the age of 14.
+I was so excited to draw Hollie as I have my own Tibetan Terrier and feel I know the dog breed pretty well.
 I hope you like it!

-Melanie : This is my most recent portrait of my drawing board it's a lovely dog called Hollie and she's a Tibetan Terrier.
-We've got a Tibetan Terrier so it was really nice to be able to draw another little character - they've got so much character these dogs and I love drawing the long fur.
-If i zoom in slightly closer you should be able to see a little more detail.
-The portrait is a 12 by 10 pencil drawing and it's going to be packed up and sent off today to the client.
-I hope that the recipient is thrilled - thank you for watching and I'll have another video along shortly.
+Melanie : This is my most recent dog portrait of my drawing board it's a lovely dog called Hollie and she's a Tibetan Terrier.
+We've got a Tibetan Terrier so it was really nice to be able to draw another little character - they've got so much character these dogs and I love drawing long fur.
+If I zoom in slightly closer you should be able to see a little more detail.
+My portrait is a 12 by 10 pencil drawing and it's going to be packed up and sent off today to my client.
+I hope that my recipient is thrilled - thank you for watching and I'll have another video along shortly.

 Melanie : Teasel is currently on my drawing board and it's a lovely dog, ill just zoom in slightly you can see how lovely her eyes are.
 They just have a beautiful look and she was wonderful to portray, I really enjoyed drawing her.
-She's a 10 by 8 and she's going to be packed and sent off to the recipient today.
-My clients have been really really thrilled so hopefully I'll be able to post some testimonials on my website from the client soon.
+She's a 10 by 8 and she's going to be packed and sent off to my cleint today.
+Clients have been really really thrilled so hopefully I'll be able to post some testimonials on my website from our client soon.
 I hope you enjoy viewing Teasel.
-My name is Melanie and you can find more of my pencil portraits at www.pencil-petportraits.com
+My name is Melanie and you can find more of my dog pencil portraits at www.pencil-petportraits.com

-The portraits of Otis and Patsy were commissioned by a returning client, commissioned as a surprise Christmas gift.
-The portraits can be seen in the testimonials section as well as the gallery.
-You can see them all wrapped up with ribbons and their amazing hand calved frames. its is genuinely a must to view as the frames are incredible.
-You can also see them displayed in situ in the recipients home.
+Nicholas' portraits of Otis and Patsy were commissioned by a returning client, commissioned as a surprise Christmas gift.
+Our portraits can be seen in our testimonials section as well as our oil gallery.
+You can see them all wrapped up with ribbons and their amazing hand carved frames.
+It is genuinely a must to view as their frames are incredible.
+You can also see them displayed in situ in our recipients home.

-Melanie : These are latest painting to come off of Nicks easel.
+Melanie : These are latest dog painting to come off of Nicks easel.
 They are for a returning client based in the United States and on the left we have a puppy called Otis and Patsy on the right, sitting in front of what has to be her favourite lake.
-The way she is gazing at the view.
-The the way she's just looking around at us engages the viewers eyes.
-Otis is sitting in the grounds of where the owners live.
+The way she is gazing at their view, she's just looking around at us engages the viewers eyes.
+Otis is sitting in the grounds of where his owners live.
 Both backgrounds mean a lot to the family which is really important if you looking to have a background within your portrait just so that it ties everything in together.
-When we created the mockups and we spoke to the clients, and designed the paintings, we didn't realize that they would sit so well together.
-Once Nick has completed the paintings and we had popped them on the plan chest and stood back to look at them, we realize that the paths meet in the central point.
+When we created mockups and we spoke to our clients, and designed the paintings, we didn't realize that they would sit so well together.
+Once Nick had completed both paintings and we popped them on the plan chest and stood back to look at them, we realize that both paths meet in a central point.
 It was a complete fluke, we didn’t plan this in any way, it just ended up like this.
 It's turned out beautifully.
-We are really looking forward to seeing both paintings framed, the clients have commissioned carved frames for each painting made in the USA so I'm sure there will be photos on the website before long.
+We are really looking forward to seeing both dog paintings framed, clients have commissioned carved frames for each painting made in the USA so I'm sure there will be photos on our website before long.
 I think Nick has done a marvellous job in painting them.
-If I go in closer to Pasty you can see the lovely detail on her shiny coat and the beautiful waves and colours in the water and sky reflecting the colours.
-Otis was completed first and we have had quite a few people to the studio and visitors have marvelled at the way he completed the soft background in comparison to the detail in Otis' face and paws.
+If I go in closer to Pasty you can see lovely detail on her shiny coat and beautiful waves and colours in the water and sky reflecting colours.
+Otis was completed first and we have had quite a few people to the studio and visitors have marvelled at the way he completed the soft background in comparison to detail in Otis' face and paws.
 They work so well together and I think they are a superb pair.
 We hope you like them.